 Why do you need something like this:

-In game engines usually you don’t use subdivisions and displacements so there is not issue there.
-But this not true for any situation where you have displacement/subdivision or high res geo.
+In game engines usually, you don’t use subdivisions and displacements so there is no issue there.
+But this is not true for any situation where you have displacement/subdivision or high res geo.

 It’s almost like an Autobump feature, but with more control (in that case always without any Normal/Bump map).

 This idea is not new of course.
-Also we using a similar tool at the studio for years, created by Kristof Lovas.
-Thanks mate. 🙂
+Also, we used a similar tool at the studio for years, created by Kristof Lovas.
+Thanks, mate. 🙂

-The header image rendered at subdiv level 4 with a high frequency bump map as well (converted from the Normal map).
+The header image is rendered at subdiv level 4 with a high-frequency bump map as well (converted from the Normal map).

 One more thing